cbartlett/trello-release-notes/README.md

 This simple script generates a Markdown-compliant text list with links each card in a given Trello list.

-At Assembled Brands, we use this to generate release notes which we paste into Slack.
+We use this to generate release notes which we paste into Slack.
 Then we archive all the cards in the list and start off a new week.

 ## Requirements